Installation#

 Install Latest LMCache from TestPyPI#

-# by default, this will port the version of torch of the latest *NIGHTLY* vllm wheel
+# By default, this will adopt the version of torch from the latest *NIGHTLY* vLLM wheel.

 pip install --index-url https://pypi.org/simple --extra-index-url https://test.pypi.org/simple lmcache==0.3.4.dev61